psudug/nittany-vagrant/README.md

 ```
 cd nittany-vagrant
 vagrant up
+vagrant ssh (This will run a setup script for your instance of Drupal.)
 ```
+Point your browser to http://nittany.psudug.dev

+Log into this with `user: admin | password: admin`

+To connect to the console of your instance: `vagrant ssh`

 ###Update the vagrant instance
 ```
 cd nittany-vagrant
 vagrant up --provision
 ```

-You can log into this with `user: admin | password: admin`

-To connect to the console of your instance: `vagrant ssh`

 ###SFTP method of management